How to plan a Road trip to Spiti Valley?

 In this monastery, nine temples and stupas are made out of mud itself.
 Another unique thing about Tabo Monastery is that it is located in a valley near the bank of a river, whereas most monasteries are built on top of a hill.

 You should also visit the magnificent Tabo Caves, located just above the ancient Tabo Monastery.
-Some of the caves are fairly well developed, and the walls and floors of the caves are smooth.
+Some of the caves are fairly well-developed, and the walls and floors of the caves are smooth.
 These caves are the best places for meditating monks, as there is no place as peaceful as these caves for seekers of nirvana.
 Even today, some caves are used for meditation by monks.
 If you have sufficient time you can also plan your stay in Tabo.
 Tabo has many homestays, Hotels & even you can stay at the guest house located inside Tabo Monastery.

 For many years, Dhankar was the capital of Spiti, but nowadays the capital has shifted to Kaza.
 Dhankar is a small village, a group of just about 70 odd houses.
 At an altitude of 3,894 meters (12,774 feet), it is now best known because of the monastery, fort & lake.